 Missing teeth are more than just an inconvenience when eating, speaking or smiling; they can also cause your jawbone to deteriorate due to a lack of stimulation from chewing.
 To prevent this problem, small metal posts called dental implants can be used to replace the roots of the tooth in the jaw while supporting a porcelain crown, bridge or denture; this way, you can restore functionality to your mouth while protecting your overall oral health.
-If you’ve got a gap in your smile, contact La Prada Family Dentistry today to ask about getting dental implants in Garland, TX.
+If you’ve got a gap in your smile, contact La Prada Family Dentistry of Garland today to ask about getting dental implants in Garland, TX.

 Replacing teeth has benefits for your oral and overall health in its own right, but you can expect even more quality of life improvements when you choose dental implants to get the job done.
 Below, you can read about some of the most common benefits you can expect following your dental implant treatment.
 Everything from boosts in your mood to your appearance to your mouth’s functionality and more can be found.
-If you’d like to learn more about how dental implants can help you, please give La Prada Family Dentistry a call!
+If you’d like to learn more about how dental implants can help you, please give La Prada Family Dentistry of Garland a call!

 Many patients are surprised to learn just how versatile dental implants in Garland are.
 As long as a patient is in generally good health, there’s a very good chance that they can receive dental implants no matter how many teeth they’ve lost.
 Once you attend an initial consultation with one of our dentists, we can let you know whether you’re a good candidate, and if you’re not, we may be able to take certain steps to get you there.
 Read on below to learn more about whether dental implants can help you!